Punch Drunks: Plot

-Moe, a struggling boxing manager, finds himself embroiled in a tumultuous lunchtime confrontation with his disgruntled fighters, who threaten to abandon him due to unpaid wages.
-A serendipitous turn of events unfolds as strolling violinist Larry unwittingly triggers a violent outburst from the timid waiter, Curly, upon playing the melody of "Pop Goes the Weasel".
-Seizing upon this unexpected display of physical prowess, Moe swiftly enlists Curly as a boxer and engages Larry to play the titular tune during Curly's matches, enabling him to effortlessly defeat opponents and secure prize money.
+Moe, a struggling boxing manager, has a lunchtime confrontation with three of his fighters, who are angry that he has not paid them and threaten to abandon him.
+The disgruntled fighters begin physically bullying their timid waiter, Curly.
+A serendipitous turn of events unfolds when strolling violinist Larry plays the melody of "Pop Goes the Weasel".
+The tune triggers a violent outburst from Curly, who becomes hyperanimated and effortlessly knocks out all three fighters.
+When Curly recovers his composure, he explains to Moe that "every time I hear that 'weasel' tune, something pops inside of me."
+Moe recruits Curly as a boxer and hires Larry to play the tune ringside so Curly can easily defeat his opponents and win them prize money.

 As Curly undergoes rigorous training under Moe's guidance, a chance encounter with a stranded female motorist interrupts their routine.
-Despite Moe's admonition against entanglements with women, Curly aids the young lady, propelled by the musical accompaniment provided by Larry.
+Despite Moe's admonition against entanglements with women, Curly aids the young lady by lifting her car from a ditch, propelled by the musical accompaniment provided by Larry.

 Adopting the moniker "K.O.
 Stradivarius," Curly ascends to prominence in the boxing arena, positioning himself as the leading contender for the heavyweight championship.
 However, on the eve of the title match, Moe discovers Curly in the company of the lady, prompting a stern reprimand and a directive to focus solely on the impending bout.

 The championship showdown ensues, with reigning titleholder Killer Kilduff asserting his dominance by swiftly knocking Curly out of the ring, so that he falls on Larry's violin and breaks it.
-Desperate to revive Curly's fighting spirit, Larry embarks on a frantic quest to procure an alternative means of playing the tune.
-Amidst the tumult of the bout, Larry's resourcefulness prevails as he secures a radio broadcasting the melody, revitalizing Curly's resolve.
+Desperate to revive Curly's fighting spirit, Larry runs from the arena onto the street on a frantic quest to procure an alternative means of playing the tune.
+While Kilduff mercilessly pummels Curly, Larry finds a radio broadcasting the tune and hurries back to the arena with it.

-However, just as Curly gains momentum, the radio abruptly shifts its broadcast, interrupting the crucial musical accompaniment and tilting the scales in Kilduff's favor once more.
-Frustration mounts as Moe and Larry scramble to restore the melody, resorting to unconventional methods in their pursuit.

-Ultimately, Larry commandeers a politician's campaign truck equipped with the desired tune, crashing into the arena to deliver the decisive musical aid.
-Empowered by the restored melody, Curly rallies to secure victory, claiming the championship title.
+Though the music revitalizes Curly, his momentum is lost when the radio abruptly shifts its broadcast, interrupting the crucial musical accompaniment and tilting the scales in Kilduff's favor once more.
+An infuriated Moe smashes the radio over Larry's head and sends him out to find another means to provide the desired melody.
+Ultimately, Larry commandeers a politician's campaign truck that is playing the tune, drives back to the arena, and crashes in through the wall just as Curly has been knocked down and is about to be counted out.
+Curly is energized once again and easily knocks Kilduff out to win the championship, then accidentally knocks out Moe and Larry as the music keeps playing.